 And then, overnight, he changed.

 Instead of wanting to watch a family movie and make popcorn (one of his favorite things to do), he started staying in his room for hours.
-I’d check on him and find him lying of the floor doodling on his notebook or lost in thought staring at the ceiling.
+I’d check on him and find him lying on the floor doodling in his notebook or lost in thought staring at the ceiling.
 He became annoyed when I asked him if everything was all right.

 “I just want to be alone, Mom,” he’d tell me.

 There was a time in my life when my kids were up my ass all the time and, honestly, having a kid tell me they wanted to be alone would have sounded like a dream at one point.
-It would have been my pleasure to go to the bathroom alone or eat an entire sandwich without their hands grabbing at me, or needing to help them find the tiny, missing LEGO piece.
+It would have been my pleasure to go to the bathroom by myself, eat an entire sandwich without their hands grabbing at me, or not have to help them find the tiny, missing LEGO piece.